arnabnandikgp/setban_ASN_poc/README.md

 Also calling the disconnectnode() method to immediately execute the ban request.

+Checklist
+---
+Make sure the following are in the final implementation.
+- [ ] All the new methods described in the POC for the Banman class
+- [ ] Modifying the setban rpc to handle arguments in the form of ASNs
+- [ ] Making sure that the after adding an ASN to the bannedas list all the peers belonging to the AS get disconnected

 Doubts
 ---
 Doubts:
 1. Are there any checks to validate whether input ASN is valid or not, in the likes of methods like lookuphost and lookupsubnet for the IP addresses.
-2. Is there any way trough which we can make the
+2. Is there any way trough which we may use the bannedlst.dat for also storing the banned ASNs.